astehlik/typo3-extension-news_richteaser/Readme.md

 To work correctly a patch to the news extension is currently required (Resources/Private/Patches/news_teaser_partial.diff).

-Additinally it is required that both Extensions (news and news_richteaser) are installed as local Extensions in typoconf/ext because to prevent duplicate partials symlinks to the original news partials are used.

 ## Install

 Simply install the extension and include the "News rich teaser" in your TypoScript template.